sendgrid/docs/content/docs/ui/sending-email/create-and-manage-unsubscribe-groups.md

 *To edit an Unsubscribe Group:*

-1. Navigate to the Unsubuscribe Group you want to edit.
+1. Navigate to the Unsubscribe Group you want to edit.
 1. Click the action menu.
 1. Select **Edit**.
 From the Edit Group page, you can change the Group Name, Group Description, and display preferences.